silvareal/info-educatie-judet-44RT/README.md

         Notes: Regarding 'load' event listeners, we will replace XML requests with Axios, a dependency that also includes the Promise API in version 0.0.4
         }

+        -add active link style to popover that bring up the menu{
+        Status: Complete,
+        Notes: -
+        }

+        -add nested pages to the menu

         -write for us button should lead to a way of applying as a mod{
         Status: REMOVED
         }